alexander-jacob/alembic-issue/README.md

 - as you can see there is a bug with the inspection when using `public` schema.
 - maybe this is due to `public` being the default in `search_path`?
+- if I use a different schema i.e. `foo` everything works fine, see branch `schema`
 - this is possibly related to https://github.com/sqlalchemy/alembic/issues/519